BRCAChallenge/brca-exchange/website/content/help/default/outside-resources-on-brca-genes.md

 #### Information & Initiatives for Sharing Your Data
 * [Susan G. Komen: ShareForCures](https://www.komen.org/shareforcures/) - Share information about your breast cancer treatment
-* [ClinGen: Learn How You Can Share Your Data](https://www.clinicalgenome.org/share-your-data/) - For laboratories and clinicians
+* [ClinGen: How Patients Can Share Data](https://www.clinicalgenome.org/genomeconnect/) - For individuals and patient groups